Princes of Condé: Duc de Bourbon

 The youngest son, Louis, inherited the lordships of Meaux, Nogent, Condé, and Soissons as his appanage.
 Louis was titled Prince of Condé in a parliamentary document on 15 January 1557 and, without any legal authority beyond their dignity as princes of the Blood Royal, they continued to bear it for the next three centuries.
-He was succeeded by his son Henri I de Bourbon, prince de Condé.
+He was succeeded by his son Henri I, Prince of Condé.

 Louis, the first Prince, actually gave the Condé property to his youngest son, Charles (1566–1612), Count of Soissons.
 Charles' only son Louis (1604–1641) left Condé and Soissons to female heirs in 1624, who married into the Savoy and Orléans-Longueville dynasties.

 Monsieur le Prince

 Upon the accession to France's throne of Henry IV of Bourbon in 1589, his first cousin-once-removed Henry, Prince of Condé (1588-1646), was heir presumptive to the crown until 1601.
 Although Henry's own descendants thereafter held the senior positions within the royal family of Dauphin, Fils de France, and Petits-Fils de France, from 1589 to 1709 the Princes of Condé coincidentally held the rank at court of premier prince du sang royal (First Prince of the Blood Royal), to which was attached income, precedence, and ceremonial privilege (such as the exclusive right to be addressed as Monsieur le Prince at court).